 The use of bear-resistant food containers (BRFCs) is mandatory in all backcountry areas.
 For a list of approved BRFCs (including ice chests and coolers), go to the Interagency Grizzly Bear Commitee page, or the ADFG page for BRFCs.
 A limited supply of BRFCs are available to borrow free of charge at the visitor centers in King Salmon and Brooks Camp.
 BRFCs can also be purchased or rented at many backpacking/outdoor stores.

 Please note, any coolers and dry boxes accepted as BRFCs by the Interagency Grizzly Bear Committee or the Alaska Department of Fish and Game must be bolted shut or padlocked to be considered bear resistant.
 Yeti and Igloo coolers without padlocks are not acceptable BRFCs.
-Soft-sided BRFCs that require hanging from a tree or other fixed object may not be the best option for food storage in Katmai.
+Soft-sided BRFCs that require hanging from a tree or other fixed object may not be used as a substitute for hard-sided BRFCs.

 Permits are not required for backcountry travel but it is recommended that a backcountry travel planner be filled out and submitted to the park.
 Trip planners can be filled out in person at the King Salmon and Brooks Camp visitor centers or online.